-Leslie LeGrand is a Houston DWI lawyer and native Houstonian who was born into the legal profession.
+Leslie LeGrand, a partner, is a Houston DWI lawyer and native Houstonian who was born into the legal profession.
 In 1937, his grandfather began the LeGrand family tradition of practicing law in Texas courts, which he continued until he received a calling to trade in his bar card for the cloth.
 In addition to Leslie’s father, Leslie and his two sisters along with four cousins are members of the State Bar of Texas.
 Leslie defended his first accused citizen at the age of 15 as part of Harris County’s teen court.

 Leslie LeGrand is a Recognized Houston DWI Lawyer

-Before joining Trichter & Murphy, PC, as a Houston DWI lawyer Leslie LeGrand was Assistant District Attorney, Felony Prosecutor, Harris County.
+Before joining Trichter & LeGrand, PC, as a Houston DWI lawyer Leslie LeGrand was Assistant District Attorney, Felony Prosecutor, Harris County.
 He has also served as Assistant District Attorney, Juvenile Prosecutor, 315th District Court, and Chief Misdemeanor Prosecutor in County Criminal Court as well as Misdemeanor Prosecutor, Texas.
 He has tried a wide variety of cases at both the felony and the misdemeanor levels, including murder, aggravated sexual assault, intoxication manslaughter, aggravated robbery, aggravated assault, and DWI.

 Leslie was admitted to the State Bar of Texas in 2002 and is a member of the Texas Criminal Defense Lawyers Association, the Houston Bar Association, and the Texas Young Lawyers Association.
 He has a pedigree that bred into him professionalism and knowledge of the courtroom.
-Leslie believes that good results should not be advertised for personal gain and instead the goal should be to try to help the accused erase the incident from their lives.
+Leslie believes that good results should not be advertised for personal gain and instead, the goal should be to try to help the accused erase the incident from their lives.
 These attributes make him a highly sought-after Houston DWI lawyer.

 |Assistant District Attorney, Felony Prosecutor, Harris County, Texas|